FAQs

 How are farm animals slaughtered in Australia?

-How often are meat chicken abattoirs assessed as part of the RSPCA Approved Farming Scheme?
+How often are abattoirs assessed as part of the RSPCA Approved Farming Scheme?

-Included in the Standard, is the requirement for CCTV in any areas where live birds are handled or processed at abattoirs.
-CCTV must also be routinely monitored by authorised staff to ensure the Standard is being maintained.
+Included in the standards is the requirement for CCTV in any areas where live animals are handled or processed at abattoirs.
+CCTV must also be routinely monitored by authorised staff to ensure all requirements are being adhered to.

 How can slaughter be considered humane?